Hell Is the Absence of God

 reprinted in Year's Best Fantasy 2, and in Fantasy: The Best of 2001, as well as in Chiang's 2002 anthology, Stories of Your Life and Others.

-"Hell Is" won the 2002 Hugo Award for Best Novelette, the Nebula Award for Best Novelette, and the Locus Award for Best Novelette.
+"Hell Is the Absence of God" won the 2002 Hugo Award for Best Novelette, the Nebula Award for Best Novelette, and the Locus Award for Best Novelette.
 It was also a finalist for the 2002 Theodore Sturgeon Award.
-The novelette has also been translated into Japanese, Italian, Spanish, French, Russian, German, Ukrainian and Romanian.
+It has been translated into Japanese, Italian, Spanish, French, Russian, German, Ukrainian and Romanian.